dmuneras/moodle-theme_archaius/README.md

  * Activation frontpage responsive slideshow.
  * Custom CSS.
  * Custom Javascript in footer.
+ * Color of custom menu.
+ * Set timeout of the slider.
+ * Set height of the front page slider (pixels).

 Archaius uses jQuery as a javascript framework and several jQuery plugins as well: